interledgerjs/five-bells-condition/docs/spec.md

 The `SIGNATURE` must have the exact same number of octets as the `MODULUS`.
 So theoretically we could omit the length prefix for the `SIGNATURE` field.
 But for consistency, we include the length prefix.
 Implementations MUST verify that the `SIGNATURE` and `MODULUS` are of the same length.

-The `DYNAMIC_MESSAGE_LENGTH` is included to provide a maximum length `DYNAMIC_MESSAGE` even if the actual message suffix length is different.
-This value is also used to calculate the `MAX_FULFILLMENT_LENGTH` in the condition.
+The `DYNAMIC_MESSAGE_LENGTH` is included to provide a maximum length for `DYNAMIC_MESSAGE` even if the actual message suffix length is different.
+This value is used to calculate the `MAX_FULFILLMENT_LENGTH` in the condition.

 The `MESSAGE_ID` represents an identifier for the message.
 All messages in a cryptocondition that have a common identifier must match, otherwise the condition is invalid.
 Implementations may return messages as a map of `MESSAGE_ID` => `MESSAGE` pairs.